Chiltern Hills Academy

 Chiltern Hills Academy is a Church of England, co-educational secondary school in Chesham, Buckinghamshire.
-There are circa 915 students on the school roll, approximately 100 of whom study in the sixth form.
-Chiltern Hills Academy converted to academy status in 2011 and is jointly sponsored by the Diocese of Oxford and Buckinghamshire County Council.
+There are circa 1025 students on the school roll, approximately 100 of whom study in the Sixth Form.
+Chiltern Hills Academy converted to academy status in 2011 and is jointly sponsored by the Diocese of Oxford and Buckinghamshire Council.

 Values and vision

 Chiltern Hills Academy aims to provide an environment that excites, motivates and challenges students, encouraging lifelong learning and an interest in the world around them.
 The secondary school is founded on Christian values and principles, with an ethos that promotes personal responsibility, self-respect, respect for the beliefs and views of others, self-confidence and a commitment to success and achievement.
 We foster an environment within which all young people develop the moral and spiritual values which help them to become active, thoughtful and considerate citizens.

 "The headteacher, leadership team and the governing body are clear about the strengths and weaknesses of the school.
 Their plans and actions have improved current pupils' knowledge and understanding".